sensu/sensu-docs/content/sensu-go/5.18/sensuctl/reference.md

 To create a sensuctl response filtering command:

 - Replace `RESOURCE_TYPE` with the resource your filter is based on.
-- Replace `SELECTOR_FLAG` with either `label-selector` or `field-selector`, depending on which selector you want to use.
+- Replace `SELECTOR` with either `label-selector` or `field-selector`, depending on which selector you want to use.
 - Replace `FILTER_STATEMENT` with the filter to apply.

 For example: